 Gastonia is a larger medium-sized city located in the state of North Carolina.
 With a population of 77,273 people and 30 constituent neighborhoods, Gastonia is the 13th largest community in North Carolina.

-Gastonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Gastonia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gastonia are a mix of both white- and blue-collar jobs.
 Overall, Gastonia is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gastonia who work in sales jobs (10.70%), office and administrative support (10.69%), and management occupations (8.29%).

-The citizens of Gastonia are slightly better educated than the national average of 21.84% for all cities and towns, with 24.16% of adults in Gastonia having a bachelor's degree or advanced degree.
+The education level of Gastonia citizens is a little higher than the average for US cities and towns: 24.16% of adults in Gastonia have at least a bachelor's degree.